 Food ingredients that stimulate the growth of healthy microorganisms especially in the gut.
 Some occur naturally.
 Other essentials are digested through PURINA® PRO PLAN® diets.

-Probiotics are live bacteria and yeasts occurring naturally in a healthy pet digestive system.
+Probiotics are live microorganisms which, when consumed, improve and/or restore the gut microflora and help to improve digestive health.
 Supplementing diets with added probiotics helps ensure a balance of healthy microorganisms in the animal gut.

 A macronutrient found within the food, composed of amino acids.
 Protein is the building block for body tissues including muscle, hair and coat, and also important for immune system support.

 Large breed can be split into two categories, athletic and robust.
 Robust breeds have a ‘cylinder-shaped’ body with a large body shape, powerful frame and abdominal fat deposits.
 Large breed robust dogs tend to have more body fat, benefiting from a reduced calorie intake to avoid weight gain